For Historic Resource Applicants

 Historic preservation not only protects the irreplaceable physical resources in our built environment, but also protects the vitality, quality of life, and sense of place in our communities.

 The following information will guide you through the process of applying for an LCHIP historic resource grant and what you must do if you receive a grant.
 Click each step in the process to expand it for more information.
+Please download the Guide to Working with LCHIP Forms before you begin.

 Applying for an LCHIP Historic Resource Grant